-For example, you might say that you are looking for salmon in Scotland, which will require special equipment and methods, or that you are fishing licensed in Belize, which includes very different equipment and techniques.
+For example, you might say that you are looking for salmon in Scotland, which will require special equipment and methods or fishing licensed in Belize, which includes very different equipment and techniques.

 Let’s have a look:

-· Dry flies: Dry flies are caught on or above the surface of the water and usually mimic adult or emerging insects such as flies, caddisflies, butterflies, mosquitoes, locusts, and dragonflies.
+Dry flies: Dry flies are caught on or above the water’s surface and usually mimic adult or emerging insects such as flies, caddisflies, butterflies, mosquitoes, locusts, and dragonflies.

 Is fly fishing harder than regular fishing?

 You may take fly fishing easier if you have better-known about fly fishing basics.
-The motive behind fly fishing is to fool the fish with arranged flies hand-knotted and made from plums, hairs, etc. that resemble natural non-skeletal creatures or baitfish.
-You can throw the fly using a fishing roller, rod, and specific fishing line.
+The motive behind this is to fool the fish with arranged flies hand-knotted and made from plums, hairs, etc., that resemble natural non-skeletal creatures or baitfish.
+You can throw the fly using a fishing roller, rod, and specific line.

 Since the fly is almost weightless, casting needs a different cast technique than other shapes.
 The casting method is possibly the most difficult to master fly fishing, But it is easy for many people to understand quickly.